bitegarden/bitegarden.github.io/_posts/2019-11-18-news-for-code-quality-lovers.md

 ---
 layout: post
 title: News for code quality lovers
-description: We'be been busy these past months working on improvements, new features and even new plugins!
+description: SQALE plugin for SonarQube™ has new features to manage technical debt and we add two new sonar plugins to the family - Rating Report and Project Tag we'll boost usability of your tags in SonarQube™.
+It's all about sonarqube plugins development!
 ---

 We'be been busy these past months working on improvements, new features and even new plugins!